Hoosiers pay the sixth highest prices for hospital services in the United States.

-Hoosiers for Affordable Healthcare is committed to advancing much-needed healthcare reforms in Indiana.
+Hoosiers for Affordable Healthcare is committed to advancing policies that lower the price of hospital care in Indiana.

 In 1977, Al Hubbard co-founded E&A Industries and is instrumental in the oversight of E&A’s current portfolio holdings.